API¶

 - Parameters:

 limit – The actual rate limit that was hit.
-Used to construct the default response message
+This is used to construct the default response message

 response – Optional pre constructed response.
 If provided it will be rendered by flask instead of the default error response of